mananmadani/SpendTrail/README.md

 - 💾 **Backup & Restore** — plain JSON or AES-256 encrypted backups, per profile

 ### Technical
-- 🔒 **100% Private** — all data in browser localStorage, nothing leaves your device
+- 🔒 **100% Private** — all data in browser IndexedDB, nothing leaves your device
 - 📶 **Full Offline Support** — service worker caches app on first visit; works without internet
 - 📱 **PWA** — installable as a native app on Android, iOS, and desktop
 - ⚡ **No Dependencies** — vanilla JS, no frameworks, no build tools